-The Company continues to operate in a challenging macroeconomic environment.
-We believe the higher year-over-year inflation in 2023, which remained elevated in 2024, particularly in housing, food, and gas costs, has disproportionately negatively affected the customers we serve and has resulted in an unfavorable impact on our Gross Merchandise Volume ("GMV") during 2023 and 2024.
+During the first half of 2024, the Company's lease application volume increased due to the tightening of the credit supply above Progressive Leasing.
+This tightening contributed to a favorable impact on our Progressive Leasing Gross Merchandise Volume ("GMV") in the second quarter of 2024 when compared to the same period in 2023.
+Despite the increasing in demand for our lease-to-own offerings, the Company continues to operate in a challenging macroeconomic environment.
+We believe the higher year-over-year inflation in 2023, which remained elevated in 2024, particularly in housing, food, and gas costs, has disproportionately negatively affected the customers we serve and has resulted in an unfavorable impact on our GMV during 2023 and 2024.
 While the rate of increase in inflation has slowed, the cost of living remains significantly higher than it was prior to the COVID-19 pandemic, and we believe inflation continues to present a challenge to our customers.
 We believe the significant increase in inflation, elevated interest rates for extended periods, and fears of a possible recession have also unfavorably impacted consumer confidence within our customer base, resulting in a decrease in demand for the types of merchandise offered by many of our key national and regional POS partners.
-In light of these macroeconomic challenges and to align the cost structure of our business with our near-term revenue outlook, the Company executed a number of cost reduction initiatives during 2022, 2023 and the first quarter of 2024 to drive efficiencies and right-size variable costs, while attempting to minimize the negative impact on growth-related initiatives.
+In light of these macroeconomic challenges and to align the cost structure of our business with our near-term revenue outlook, the Company executed a number of cost reduction initiatives during 2022, 2023 and the first and second quarters of 2024 to drive efficiencies and right-size variable costs, while attempting to minimize the negative impact on growth-related initiatives.